Warm Up to Fall with this Spiced Peach Brandy Preserves Recipe

 - Add sugar*, marmalade, lemon juice, and cinnamon sticks to the peaches and bring to a boil.
 Reduce heat to medium and stir regularly for 20 minutes to an hour, depending on thick you would like the jam.

-- Use a potato masher to mash up the peaches, but if you like a chunkier jam, reserve a few big pieces to chop up and add to the preserves at the end.
+- Remove the cinnamon sticks and use a potato masher to mash up the peaches.
+If you like a chunkier jam, reserve a few big pieces to chop up and add to the preserves at the end.

 - When the peach preserves have become just a bit thicker than your desired consistency, add ½ cup brandy and stir.

 - Ladle peach brandy preserves into hot jars leaving 1/2″ of headspace.
 Process in a boiling water canner for 20 minutes for 250ml (1 cup) jars.